jsbaudler/flapper/Readme.md

 It must be configured via environment variables.
 Due to some limitations which require to allow non-conform ENV_VARS, the environment variables have to be set in a specific way where ```<ACTIVE_FLAG>_<NAME>="<internal_name>"```.
 The convention for that ENV strings may look weird, but it is made in that way to allow non-conform env vars set as keys.

 You can furthermore configure the a prefix under which the JSON is exposed via ```PATH_PREFIX```.
 The prefix defaults to ```"/"```.

+For running it locally you have to have cargo installed.

+After installing it you can run the server via `cargo run`.
+With `cargo build --release` you can compile a executable for your operating system.

 **Example**
 You can run a local deployment of the server to check out it's behaviour.
 To do this you need to have a docker compatible container engine and docker-compose installed.